Bellfalasch/frontend-forum/slides.md

 # WCAG 3

 There will be serious movements and progress on WCAG 3.
-No release in 2025, but except a lot of progress and news on it during global accessibility awerness day (May 15).
+No release in 2025, but expect a lot of progress and news on it during global accessibility awerness day (May 15).

 ---
 transition: slide-up